qilahnzahir/SmartPerimeterFenceMonitoring/README.md

 ## Dashboard Features
 - Real-time system status (SECURE / BREACHED)
-- Alert logs (Motion detected, Human detected, Intrusion) and its counter
+- Alert logs (Motion detected, Human detected, Intrusion) and their counters
 - Visual evidence of intrusion display

 ---------------------
 ## Setup and Installation Instructions
 ### 1. Hardware Setup
-- Connect PIR sensor, IR break-beam, and buzzer to NodeMCU ESP32
+- Connect the PIR sensor, the IR break-beam, and the buzzer to the NodeMCU ESP32
 - Connect ESP32-CAM to NodeMCU via UART
 - Ensure proper power supply for ESP32-CAM and NodeMCU ESP32